SKKU-SecLab/AdFlush/README.md

 Document for submitted paper "AdFlush: A Lightweight and Accurate Web Tracking and Advertisement Detector" at NDSS 2024.
 *AdFlush* is the first advertisement and web tracker blocker Chrome Extension based on Machine Learning prediction.
 With thorough feature engineering process considering state-of-the-art methodology, *AdFlush* takes advantage of its lightweight and powerful classification ability to detect and block advertisement and web trackers preserving user privacy in the same time.
 Please refer to our paper for details of the framework and evaluation results of *AdFlush*.

+The demo of exploring real-life web sites and detecting, blocking advertisements and trackers using *AdFlush* is available <a href="https://www.youtube.com/watch?v=PNvW-XfJMck">here</a>.
 <hr>

 ## Within Python or Conda

-### Requirements
+### Prerequisites
 This study has been run and tested in *Python==3.10.11* and *Conda==23.5.0*.

 #### Python
 To run the source codes in python environment run the following code.
 ```bash
 pip install -r requirements.txt
 ```

 #### Conda
 To run the source codes in conda environment run the following code.
 ```bash
 conda create --name <env> --file requirements_conda.txt
 ```

 #### Prepare Dataset
-- Setup the directory structure as it is the same as this GitHub repository.
+1. Setup the directory structure as it is the same as this GitHub repository.
-    - We recommend you to use <a href="https://github.com/fedebotu/clone-anonymous-github">Clone Anonymous Github</a> to clone this anonymous repository in ease.
+    1. We recommend you to use <a href="https://github.com/fedebotu/clone-anonymous-github">Clone Anonymous Github</a> to clone this anonymous repository in ease.

-    - Move to the directory you want to import *AdFlush*.
+    2. Move to the directory you want to import *AdFlush*.
     ```bash
     cd path/to/working/directory
     ```

-    - Within the directory, run the following source codes.
+    3. Within the directory, run the following source codes.
     ```bash
     git clone https://github.com/fedebotu/clone-anonymous-github.git
     python3 clone-anonymous-github/src/download.py --url https://anonymous.4open.science/r/AdFlush-93D1 --save_dir AdFlush
     cd AdFlush
     ```

-- Download the files(*testset.csv*, *trainset.csv*) from https://zenodo.org/record/8091819 and replace the *\*.placeholder* files respectively in */dataset* folder.
+2. Download the files(*testset.csv*, *trainset.csv*) from https://zenodo.org/record/8091819 and replace the *\*.placeholder* files respectively in */dataset* folder.

 ### How to evaluate *AdFlush*
 Run the following source code within *AdFlush*'s directory to evaluate *AdFlush* within python based environment.
 We provide accuracy, precision, recall, F1-score, attack success rate (for GAN mutated dataset), false positive rate, false negative rate metrics for the given datasets.